2026 Snow Spectacular Tour of Japan

 Day 2: Transfer to Abashiri, Hokkaido

 This morning, you will transfer by domestic flight to Hokkaido to begin your adventure.
 With large tracts of pristine wilderness, Hokkaido is a popular destination for those who love vast, open landscapes and extensive wildlife.
-Upon arrival at Memanbetsu airport, you will begin a guided tour of Abashiri.
-Today, you will visit Okhotsk Ryu-hyo (drift ice) Museum to gain the background knowledge of nature and wildlife in the Sea of Okhotsk.
-Later, you will drop by a wonderful glassware gallery where ice-like glassware is being created using recycled florescent tubes.
-A great opportunity to learn the environmental impacts to the northern waters.
+Upon arrival at Memanbetsu Airport, you will begin a guided tour of Abashiri.
+Today, you will visit the Okhotsk Ryu-hyo (drift ice) Museum to gain background knowledge of nature and wildlife in the Sea of Okhotsk.
+Later, you will drop by a wonderful glassware gallery where ice-like glassware is being created using recycled fluorescent tubes.
+A great opportunity to learn the environmental impacts on the northern waters.

-Tonight you will travel to UNESCO World Heritage site of Shiretoko Peninsula.
+Tonight you will travel to the UNESCO World Natural Heritage site of the Shiretoko Peninsula.
 Shiretoko was added to the list for the irreplaceable value of its ecosystem and biodiversity.
 For the next two nights, you will immerse yourself in the world of ice and sea.

 Day 3: Shiretoko

-In the afternoon, you have an option of walking on drift ice.
-You need to meet certain physical conditions and wear very thick wetsuits, but this will also be a once-in-a-lifetime opportunity to be in the wild nature.
+This morning you have the option of walking on drift ice.
+You need to meet certain physical conditions and wear very thick wetsuits, but this could be a once-in-a-lifetime opportunity to be in the wild nature.

-Another night in your resort style accommodation and enjoy buffet dinner and onsen hot spring bath.
+Another night in your resort-style accommodation and enjoy a buffet dinner and an onsen hot spring bath.

 Day 4: Shiretoko to Lake Mashu

-Leaving Shiretoko, you will travel further into the wildness of Notsuke Peninsula on the east coast between Shiretoko and Nemuro Peninsulas.
-It is a curved 26 km sandspit sticking out into the Nemuro Straight.
+Leaving Shiretoko, you will travel further into the wildness of the Notsuke Peninsula on the east coast between Shiretoko and Nemuro Peninsulas.
+It is a curved 26 km sand spit sticking out into the Nemuro Straights.
 The long and thin peninsula offers an abundance of wildlife and pristine nature all year around.
 Eagles, foxes, deer, seals, cranes and scores of migratory birds, just to name a few, can be seen in the Notsuke Peninsula, and this is the reason you are here today.

 Tonight you will stay at a traditional onsen ryokan in this area.
 Enjoy true Hokkaido hospitality and onsen therapy!